JIPiration/JIPiration/README.md

 ### Hi there 👋

+Hi, I'm Jongil, a passionate self-taught Machine learning engineer from Korea.
+I HOPE TO INSPIRE THE OTHERS FOR GOOD.

+### Machine Learing Engineer
+- Machine Learning Enginner in E-commerce industry(Subscribe Furnitures and lifestyle)

+### Interest

 <!--
 **JIPiration/JIPiration** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-I HOPE TO INSPIRE THE OTHERS FOR GOOD.

 Here are some ideas to get you started: